 Also, this is the house that my partner was born in and where he grew up until he went to university 40 years ago.
 The house was built by his grandfather in 1920.
 Here’s a photo of it from 1957, one year before he was born.

-We’ve been looking for a house in the Danish national park Thy for a few years now.
+We had been looking for a house in the Danish national park Thy for a few years.
 I wanted the pine tree forest.
 He wanted the sea.
 We could never agree.
 But every time we had guests, the man suggested that we rented a fine cabin by the sea for them.
 What happens next?
-I, like an idiot, start falling for the sea.
+I, like an idiot, started falling for the sea.
 I started bending my will.
 I started talking about cultivating bonsai trees right there on the ocean line.
 The rest is history.
 My partner’s subtle magic worked.
 I had to recognize that.
 And I did.
 I had the financial power to close the deal, to have it on me.
 There’s a lot of magic in that alone.

 As it happens, the neighboring house used to belong to real witches, or, women who correspond to the stereotype, who were called by the locals ‘witches’.
-There’s the story of how the two spinster sisters would chase away all naughty children in the area.
+There’s the story of how the women living there would chase away all naughty children in the area.
 They built a fence and planted thorny bushes around their house.
 My partner tells me that the kids liked to tease them, and they’d come out with a stick in their hand, threatening to eat them, literally.
 He was one of the naughty ones.